 - Attend physical therapy: Building stronger leg muscles can improve your balance and help you regain confidence after a fall.
 Your physical therapist will guide you in exercises to bolster your strength and help maintain your independence.

 - Manage osteoporosis: Having stronger bones reduces the risk of a serious fracture in the future.
 Our bone mineral metabolism experts can help you retain and build bone strength through medications, exercise, and improved nutrition.

 Over the next five years, we will monitor and grow the hip program, incorporating other important fragility fracture sites, such as the shoulders, wrists, and arms.
 We are closely monitoring length of stay, infection risk, and mobility milestones, and we expect to see continued improvements in patient outcomes.

 In the future, we plan to roll out a mobile health outreach program, where we'll send an advanced practitioner to the patient's home or care center.
 In-home care, combined with telehealth, will allow more patients to benefit from long-term support.

-UT Southwestern is a Healthgrades five-star recipient for 2020 for hip fracture treatment and an established geriatric center of excellence.
-We also offer our patients proven programs such as Acute Care for Elders (ACE) Unit at William P. Clements Jr. University Hospital and the UT Southwestern Perioperative Optimization of Senior Health (POSH) Program.
+UT Southwestern is recognized as one of the nation's top 25 hospitals for geriatric care by U.S. News & World Report.
+We offer our patients proven geriatric programs such as the Acute Care for Elders (ACE) Unit at William P. Clements Jr. University Hospital and the UT Southwestern Perioperative Optimization of Senior Health (POSH) Program.